 Research Presentation: MCDB Doctoral students are required to make at least one oral presentation of their research (aside from the dissertation defense seminar) to a broad audience at some point during their time as a PhD student.
-This requirement may be satisfied by giving a research talk at a scientific conference, at the annual Departmental retreat, in a multi-lab research club, or another academic venue, but it cannot be satisfied by giving a lab meeting talk.
-A form is to be completed to document this research presentation and submitted to the Graduate Coordinator to be placed in the student's file.
+This requirement is normally satisfied by a public talk given by the student immediately prior to their dissertation evaluation in Year 2, but it may also be satisfied by giving a research talk at a scientific conference, at the annual Departmental retreat, in a multi-lab research club, or another academic venue, but it cannot be satisfied by giving a lab meeting talk.